Lab: A Matter of Taste, Part II

 Question 2

-Create a data frame based of the data you collected, listed in the order in which it was collected, and print it out into your lab report.
-You can print all rows your data frame using slice(my_df, 1:100)
+Create a data frame based off the data you collected, listed in the order in which it was collected, and print it.
+Consult the tutorials from the beginning of the semester for a refresher on how to make a data frame!

-.
-Consult the tutorials from the beginning of the semester for a refresher on how to make a data frame.
 Does the data frame differ at all from the one that you sketched into your experimental protocol?
 If so, how?

 Question 3

 Create a visualization of the data you collected (not the null distribution) similar to the one you sketched in the handout.
-Does it look clearly in support of your claim or contrary to your claim or somewhere in between?

 Question 4

-Considering the order in which the data was collected as a numeric covariate, (i.e. 1 for the first observation, 2 for the second, etc.), compute and report its standardized mean difference.
-Conduct a hypothesis test to check whether run order differs significantly across your experimental groups and interpret the results.
+Considering the order in which the data was collected i.e. 1 for the first observation, 2 for the second, etc.) as a numeric covariate, compute and report its standardized mean difference.
+You may do this using a Love plot.

 Question 5